CC-Archived/SWFService/README.md

 			</td>
 		</tr>
 	</table>
-	<br><br><br>
+	<br><br><br><br>
 </div>

 ## About

-The Flash Platform's standard [ExternalInterface](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/external/ExternalInterface.html) only provides a low level API for communicating across the boundary between ActionScript and JavaScript.
+The Adobe Flash Platform's standard [ExternalInterface](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/external/ExternalInterface.html) only provides a low level API for communicating across the boundary between ActionScript and JavaScript.
 Exposing a typical API using ExternalInterface requires a significant amount of boilerplate code.
 Further, ExternalInterface does not provide primitives for supporting more advanced features, such as event dispatching or asynchronous methods calls.

 SWFService builds on ExternalInterface to provide a generalized solution for automatically exposing AS3 class instances as named "services" which provide an RPC-style API to JavaScript.
 An AS3 class instance can be registered with SWFService with a single line of code.